A duality theorem for a four dimensional Willmore energy: Introduction

+Hence, the conformal Gauss map of such hypersurfaces is conformal. \Cref{if_Y_conformal} shows that the converse is true only topologically : if $Y$ is conformal, then the image of $\Phi$ is locally a product of spheres whose radii might not be constant.
+An analog for surfaces in $\R^3$ is provided by the stereographic projection of the Clifford torus from a point in $\s^3$ which is not the north pole or the south pole.
+The resulting surface $S$ is topologically $\s^1\times \s^1$ but the radius of each leaf $\s^1\times \{p\}$ depends on $p$.\\

-In dimension 2, a important consequence of $Y^*\eta$ being conformal to $\Phi^*g$ is the following : the area of $Y$ is exactly its Dirichlet energy.
-The second energy is much more usefull in practice since it doesn't depend on the geometry of $Y$, which degenerates around umbilic points of $\Phi$.
-The theorem \ref{thm_duality} shows that in dimension 4, the area is replaced by the total scalar curvature, and the Dirichlet energy is replaced with a Paneitz-type energy.
+In dimension 2, a important consequence of $Y^*\eta$ being conformal to $\Phi^*\xi$ is the following : the area of $Y$ is exactly equal to its Dirichlet energy.
+The second energy is much more useful in practice since it does not depend on the geometry of $Y$, which degenerates around umbilic points of $\Phi$.
+Theorem \ref{thm_duality} shows that in dimension 4, the area is replaced by the total scalar curvature, and the Dirichlet energy is replaced with a Paneitz-type energy.
 The Paneitz operator, see \cite{chang2005}, is defined by the following formula : for any $f\in C^\infty(\Sigma;\R)$,

 Therefore,

 By direct computations, we obtain the following relation :

 \begin{theoremIntro} Let $\Sigma$ be a closed smooth four dimensional manifold.
 Let $\Phi : \Sigma \to \R^5$ be a smooth immersion and $Y : \Sigma \to \s^{5,1}$ be its conformal Gauss map.
 Let $g = \Phi^*\xi$ and consider $\pr$ be given by